Robrowno/django-raceway/README.md

 ![Trackday List](/static/images/readme-images/trackdays-list-desktop.png)

 #### Trackday Detail
-Note: I ended up adding the image of the specific trackday here as I felt it gave the user a chance to get a closer look at the layout of the trackday, matched with the specific trackday they had chosen.
+**Note!** I ended up adding the image of the specific trackday here as I felt it gave the user a chance to get a closer look at the layout of the trackday, matched with the specific trackday they had chosen.
 I removed the direct checkout button at the bottom of the page as well.
 ![Trackday Detail](/static/images/readme-images/trackday-detail-desktop.png)

 #### Request a Trackday
 ![Request Trackday Page](/static/images/readme-images/request-trackday-desktop.png)

 #### Basket
-Note: This is how I originally designed the basket to look.
+**Note!** This is how I originally designed the basket to look.
 In production, I changed this quite a lot.
 I didn't got with a SKU/Unique order number in the end here and I also shifted the edit/delete buttons around to be incorporated into the table of each order.
 I also added a VAT calulated price into summary for users to get a better idea of the real cost to them.
 ![Basket](/static/images/readme-images/basket-desktop.png)

 #### Checkout
-Note: I ended up going with a Stripe Checkout page provided by them and so as a result the layout of the checkout page is vastly different.
+**Note!** I ended up going with a Stripe Checkout page provided by them and so as a result the layout of the checkout page is vastly different.
 I didn't know about this from Stripe at the time of designing it, and so I actually intended for these forms to be somewhat hard coded in an html file as per below.
 ![Checkout Page](/static/images/readme-images/checkout-desktop.png)

 #### Checkout Success Page
 ![Checkout Success](/static/images/readme-images/checkout-success-desktop.png)

 #### Profile
-Note: I removed the ability to store card info from the scope of the project as this is not good practice.
+**Note!** I removed the ability to store card info from the scope of the project as this is not good practice.
 Furthermore, I had security concerns regarding how I would implement this and did not think it was a risk worth taking.
 ![Profile Page](/static/images/readme-images/profile-desktop.png)

 #### Edit Profile